zoometh/iconr/doc/joss/paper.md

 ---
-title: 'iconr: Analysis of Prehistoric Iconography with R'
+title: 'Analysis of Prehistoric Iconography with the R package iconr'
 tags:
   - Iconography
   - Prehistory